 After passing the sander over the surface, it still may feel or looks rough.
 Simply repeat the pencil scribing and re-sand the entire surface.
 Repeat until you are satisfied with the job.

-Sanding can be a very dusty job without a filtering system.
+Sanding can be a very dusty job without a filtering system which is why some people use a silica dust collector to help with dusty jobs.
 Most sanders today come with a built-in filter system but better yet is to hook it up to a vacuum system removing the dust right out of the area.

 It is important that you always travel in the direction of the wood grain.
 Never overlap your sander more than 1/2 the diameter of the sanding pad.